AWildErin/OpenSourceLevelViewer/README.md

 # OpenSourceLevelViewer
-An open source level viewer built with OpenTK and C# made to support a variety of games!
+An open source level viewer built with OpenGL and C++ made to support a variety of games!